Loading…

 How Australian migration agents use AI for case prep, document review, client comms, and admin — within OMARA Code of Conduct and MARA obligations.

-Migration practice runs on document handling, deadlines, and clear written communication — exactly the work AI is best at supporting.
-AI for migration agents is most valuable in the layer between client conversation and lodgement: form review, file notes, evidence checklists, and client correspondence.
+The sweet spot for AI for migration agents sits in the layer between client conversation and lodgement: form review, file notes, evidence checklists, and client correspondence.
 This guide is for MARA-registered practitioners and principals thinking through what to deploy and how to stay aligned with the OMARA Code of Conduct, the Migration Act, and current Department of Home Affairs expectations.

 The biggest wins are not in the legal call.
 They are in everything around it.